 exercises to maintain flexibility and avoid stiffness and may order physical therapy depending on your recovery.

 Also note that swelling and trouble fitting into a regular shoe are very common after foot surgery and may be a challenge for three to six months depending on the complexity of the surgery.
 Compression stockings and physical therapy can be helpful in

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 The soft tissue procedure is a relatively safe surgery with few complications.
 However, even when bunion surgery is performed correctly, the bunion can return, or the toe can go the opposite direction.
 The toe is commonly stiff after a bunion procedure

 The soft tissue procedure often can be accomplished with stitches alone.
-However, some orthopaedic surgeons will use a small anchor to hold the tightened capsule to the bone.
+However, some foot and ankle orthopaedic surgeons will use a small anchor to hold the tightened capsule to the bone.

 This will depend on the other procedures performed to correct your bunion.
-In some cases, after a few days your orthopaedic surgeon may allow you to walk on your heel only in a fracture
+In some cases, after a few days your orthopaedic surgeon may allow you to start weightbearing as tolerated or to walk on your heel only in a fracture

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute